-What is Russian Manicure?
+What is a Russian Manicure?

 A Russian manicure (or pedicure) is a nail care method, a technique for cuticle treatment and the removal of excess skin around the nail plate.
 It is also known as a combined or dry manicure.